MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 -   As a standalone physical server - DPM can't be deployed in a physical cluster, but you can manage multiple DPM servers from a single location using Central Console in Operations Manager.

 -   As an on-premises virtual machine - You can deploy DPM as a Hyper-V virtual machine as a single server or virtual machine cluster.
-You install DPM in the same way as a physical installation.
-For detailed information, see the row, [DPM installed as Hyper-V VM](~/dpm/install-dpm.md#setup-prerequisites) in the Setup prerequisites table.
+You can install DPM in the same way as a physical installation.
+For detailed information, see the row [DPM installed as Hyper-V VM](~/dpm/install-dpm.md#setup-prerequisites) in the Setup prerequisites table.

 ::: moniker range="<=sc-dpm-2019"

--   As an Azure virtual machine - You can install DPM- 2019 as an Azure virtual machine.
+-   As an Azure virtual machine - You can install DPM 2019 as an Azure virtual machine.
 There are a number of restrictions in this deployment.
 For detailed information, see the row [DPM as an Azure virtual machine](~/dpm/install-dpm.md#setup-prerequisites) in the Setup prerequisites table.

 -   As a Windows virtual machine in VMware - You can install DPM 2019 on a Windows virtual machine in a VMware environment.
 In this configuration, DPM can protect Microsoft workloads running as Windows virtual machines in VMware.